Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

   For detailed information about all data types, see [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

 - *Inherited from*
   Inheritance attribute set.
 The name of the attribute set from which the attribute value is inherited is displayed.
-If the attribute value is not inherited, the row is empty.
+If the attribute value is not inherited, the field is empty.

 - *Plugin*
   Module or plugin that owns the attribute set.
 In the *PIM* module, only PIM attributes are displayed.